 Skip to main content

 Before joining Miller & Chevalier, Ms. Montenegro Almonte was General Counsel for the North American and Latin American Division of gategroup, a global provider of products, services, and solutions related to the onboard experience of airline and rail passengers.
-In that role, she oversaw all legal affairs for eight of gategroup's subsidiaries and was the strategic advisor to the senior and executive management teams of the United States, Canada, and Latin America on all legal, regulatory, and employment matters arising in North America and Latin America.
-While at gategroup, Ms. Montenegro Almonte developed and implemented compliance programs across her Division, including on anti-corruption and employment.
+In that role, she oversaw all legal affairs for gategroup's subsidiaries and provided strategic legal advice to the company's executive management teams in the United States, Canada, and Latin America on all legal, regulatory, and employment matters.
+While at gategroup, Ms. Montenegro Almonte developed and implemented compliance programs across her division.
 As Chair of gategroup's North American and Latin American Business Compliance Committees, she led a cross-functional management team to proactively manage compliance matters across the Americas.

 Ms. Montenegro Almonte began her career as a litigation associate at two Am Law 100 firms.
 While at Harvard Law School, she served as president of the Harvard Legal Aid Bureau.